amvillegas/afric/README.md

 | fatal                      | Whether the accident was fatal or not                                      | Yes (`TRUE`), No (`FALSE`)                    |

-You can see further information about the variables in the [\underline{metadata file}](https://data.vicroads.vic.gov.au/Metadata/Crash%20Stats%20-%20Data%20Extract%20-%20Open%20Data.html) provided by VicRoads.
+You can see further information about the variables in the [metadata file](https://data.vicroads.vic.gov.au/Metadata/Crash%20Stats%20-%20Data%20Extract%20-%20Open%20Data.html) provided by VicRoads.